Semrush helps you:

 Keyword Targeting and Page Optimization

-If the pages in the top 10 are only semi-related to that keyword, you can sometimes outrank them with a highly-targeted page.
+If the pages you see in the top 10 are only semi-related to the keyword, you may have an opportunity to outrank them.

 For example:

-If you search for “bamboo cutting board with handle”, you’ll notice that some of the results aren’t optimized around this specific term:
+Notice how some of the results aren’t optimized around this specific term?

 Google SERP – Bamboo cutting board with handle

-So if you optimize one of your ecommerce category pages around the keyword “bamboo cutting board with handle”, you’ll have a good shot of cracking the top 10.
+If you sell bamboo cutting boards with handles, you could optimize one of your ecommerce category pages around the keyword “bamboo cutting board with handle.

-Pro Tip: Exact keyword targeting isn’t as important as it once was (thanks to Google Hummingbird).
-However, if you optimize your page around a super-specific keyword, it gives you an edge over pages that aren’t perfectly optimized.
+Pro Tip: Exact keyword targeting isn’t as important as it once was.
+But, if you optimize your page around a super-specific keyword, it gives you an edge over pages that aren’t perfectly optimized.

 Now that you have a list of keywords that get searched for, have little competition, AND are likely to turn into buyers, it’s time to set up and optimize your ecommerce site architecture.

-Site architecture — or how the pages on your site are organized and arranged — is an important SEO consideration for ANY site.
+When it comes to ecommerce website design or site architecture—or how the pages on your site are organized and arranged—is an important SEO consideration for ANY site.

 With that many pages, it’s critical that your site architecture makes it easy for users and search engines to find all of your pages.